Ukraine marks Orthodox Easter with prayers for those trapped

 “How do I feel?
 Very nervous, everyone is nervous,” said another resident, Olena Koptyl, as she prepared her Easter bread.
 “The Easter holiday doesn’t bring any joy.
 I’m crying a lot.
 We cannot forget how we lived.”
 She and 12 others spent a month sheltering from Russian soldiers in the basement of her home before the soldiers withdrew.

+In eastern Ukraine, the scene of Russia’s latest offensive, worshippers expressed unease along with hope for negotiations.

+“God will make them understand and they will reach an agreement, because this should be stopped,” said Aleksandra Papravkina in Bakhmut.
+“Otherwise, Ukraine will not exist.”

-Ukraine on Sunday prepared for the first high-level U.S. trip to Kyiv since before the war began on Feb.
-24 after Zelenskyy announced he would meet with Secretary of State Antony Blinken and Defense Secretary Lloyd Austin.
+Ukraine, meanwhile, prepared for the first high-level U.S. trip to Kyiv since before the war began on Feb.
+24 after Zelenskyy announced he would meet in Kyiv on Sunday with Secretary of State Antony Blinken and Defense Secretary Lloyd Austin.

 Zelenskyy in a news conference Saturday night gave few details but said he expected results — “not just presents or some kind of cakes, we are expecting specific things and specific weapons.”